enocx/node.js-and-express.js-for-Hackers-101/README.md

 > ⚠️ Ensure that your main HTML file is named index.html so that it is automatically served at the root URL (/).
 This prevents the URL from including index.html.

-### Conclusion

 Using `express.static()` is the preferred method for serving static files in Express.js.
 It simplifies file management, improves performance, and keeps your codebase organized.
-Here's the refined content on JSON basics with technical and grammatical corrections, while keeping the original tone and language:

----

 ### JSON Basics